SeasonDepth: Cross-Season Monocular Depth Prediction Dataset and Benchmark under Multiple Environments: Experimental Evaluation Results

-Interestingly, the methods with good $ Variance $ performance are not consistent with those with good $ Average $ performance, which indicates that algorithms tend to work well in specific environments instead of being effective and robust to all conditions, validating the significance of the cross-environment study with \textit{SeasonDepth} dataset.
+In this section, we show the generalization performance from \textit{KITTI} to \textit{SeasonDepth} in Tab. \ref{evalation_results}.
+First we can see that in the zero-shot cross-dataset generalization setting, self-supervised methods show more robustness to different environments than supervised ones, which suffer from large values of $Variance$ and $Relative Range$ and more sensitive.
+Also, the gap between \textit{KITTI} results and \textit{SeasonDepth} $Average$ results is clear, showing that the generalization without fine-tuning is challenging especially in different environments.
+Interestingly, supervised methods with good $ Variance $ performance are not consistent with those with good $ Average $ performance, which indicates that algorithms tend to work well in specific environments instead of being robust to all conditions, validating the significance of the cross-environment study with \textit{SeasonDepth} dataset.

-\textbf{Qualitative analysis} Qualitative results for different types of baselines are shown in Fig. \ref{vis_diff_methods}.
+Then we investigate the fine-tuned models from \textit{KITTI} to \textit{SeasonDepth} and compare it with generalization without fine-tuning in Tab. \ref{finetune_evalation_results}.
+It can be seen that although most metrics are improved through fine-tuning, the improvement is still limited compared to other zero-shot evaluation results in Tab. \ref{evalation_results}, indicating that solely increasing the variability of training data cannot address the challenge of environmental changes.
+Qualitative results for different types of baselines are shown in Fig. \ref{vis_diff_methods}.
 It can be seen that supervised methods \textit{BTS} \cite{lee2019big} and \textit{VNL} \cite{yin2019enforcing} suffer from overfitting through the predicted pattern where the top and bottom areas are dark while the central areas are light, even for buildings.
-Stereo training involved methods with \underline{underlines} \cite{godard2019digging,zhao2019geometry} perform continuous depth results for the same entity under all environments, \textit{e.g.} the depth prediction of buildings compared to other self-supervised monocular (S-Sup-M) video based methods \cite{guizilini20203d,klingner2020self} and syn-to-real (Syn-to-Real) domain adaptation method \cite{zheng2018t2net}, validating the improvement of robustness using stereo geometry constraint like quantitative results in Tab. \ref{evalation_results}.
-See Supplementary Material Section 2.2 for more qualitative results and analysis.